neowc/IOD/minithree/README.md

 2. Backend (Next.js API Routes):
 * Set up API routes in Next.js to handle server-side logic.
 * Create at least 3 API endpoints (e.g., GET, POST, and PUT/DELETE) to interact with the database.
-* Use a database (e.g. MySQL via Sequelize/Prisma) to persist data.
+* Use a database (e.g. MySQL via Prisma ORM) to persist data.
 3. Database Integration:
 * Configure a database connection (MySQL).
 * Implement CRUD operations to interact with the database.